lohedges/proof-webui/README.md

 * Freehand mode allows you to trace the path of a filament by pressing and holding the left mouse button.
 The path is finished when the button is lifted.
-* Line modes allows filaments to be labelled via piecewise linear line segments.
+* Line mode allows filaments to be labelled via piecewise linear line segments.
 Pressing the right mouse button activates this mode and drops the first line marker.
 Right-clicking on another location will then draw a line from the last marker.
 Simpy repeat the process until the filament is labelled.
 Left-clicking